AndrewPRyan/Battleship/README.md

 #### Steps

-1. Download main.asm
+1. Download main.asm.
 2. Create a Visual Studio project.
 Adjust the build settings to be compatible with masm32.
+3. Replace the .asm file in the project with main.asm.
+4. Download and retireve each sound from the sounds\ folder.
+5. Build the project and run.
+There should be no errors.

+##### Tips and Additional Setup

 If you have downloaded the 32-bit Visual Studio project from kipirvine, then you can reuse it for future projects.
 ```
 Located at C:\Irvine\Examples\Project_sample\
 ```

-3. Replace the .asm file in the project with main.asm
-4. Download and retireve each sound from the sounds\ folder

 For the sounds to work properly, they must be placed in the below location.
 ```